caedencode/chatgpt-lag-fixer/README.md

 ## Compatibility
-- Browser: Chrome (Manifest V3 with background scripts)
+- Browser: Chrome, Firefox (Manifest V3 with background scripts)
 - OS: Windows, macOS, Linux
 - ChatGPT: Optimized for current UI (as of 2025), resilient to minor changes